5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - By asking local churches, schools, or other organizations to share the information

-In addition to capturing attention through a marketing campaign, you also want to grab as much day-of foot traffic as possible with signs that can be seen from cars and on foot.
+In addition to capturing attention through marketing, you also want to grab as much day-of foot traffic as possible with highly visible signs.

-Corner signage including address, dates, hours, and arrows should also be:
+Corner signage, which should display address, dates, hours, and arrows, should also be:

 - Large, simple, and bright

-- Able to stand up to wind and rain
+- Able to stand up to wind or rain

 - Placed the night before the sale